Lowell House (New Haven, Connecticut): Activities

 Lowell House was involved in several activities, such as representation in the various city movements for better conditions.
 It was involved in an investigation of housing, as a result of which a committee was formed which drafted the Connecticut Tenement House Act, which passed in 1905.
 The movement which led to the presentation to the Connecticut legislature of a bill for the regulation of tenement houses had its origin in two independent organizations, one in Hartford, Connecticut, the other in New Haven.
 In New Haven, the Lowell House Association took up the matter in the winter of 1901-02, and by enlisting the volunteer work of students and others and securing the cooperation of the city authorities, made a thorough and careful investigation of nine city blocks in one of the worst quarters of the city.
 This led to the formation of a volunteer committee which contained representatives of the business interests of New Haven as well as city officials, sanitary experts, and charitable workers, and this committee drafted a bill which was presented by Senator Eli Whitney of New Haven.

 Residents were also able to be of service in organizing the District Nurses Association, the Consumers' League, and the Associated Civic Societies.

-Lowell House maintained a noon lunch ciub for factory girls, a dispensary, a bank, and a branch of the public library.
-In the Lowell House library, all the readers were children, except for the few foreign language books read hy adults.
+Lowell House maintained a noon lunch club for factory girls, a dispensary, a bank, and a branch of the public library.
+In the Lowell House library, all the readers were children, except for the few foreign language books read by adults.

 Piano lessons and practice were available, as well as classes in sewing, drawing, cooking, carving, kitchen gardening, painting, iron work, dressmaking, and basketry.
 There were various clubs for children and women, boys and young men; English classes for foreigners.
 Summer work included a playground open for eight weeks, piano lessons, a woman's club, dispensary, noon lunch, and some informal work.

 The Lowell House had a wide influence in the promotion of good citizenship among the working classes.